markhuot/etl/README.md

 Voyage is an ETL tool that provides a simple but powerful interface to move massive amounts of data as efficiently as possible.
 The core features that allow this include,

-- batching data on extraction and load to more efficiently use memory
+- batching data on extraction and load to allow for eager loading and more efficient memory usage
 - multi-phase processing to avoid circular logic and simplify transformers
 - checksuming data on extraction to avoid no-op transactions on load
 - (coming soon) async transformations allowing for parallel processing of complex data